SapphicCode/protoplex/README.md

 ./protoplex -ssh your_ssh_host:22 -tls your_webserver:443
 ```

-Protoplex will is now running on port `8443` and ready to accept connections.
+Protoplex is now running on port `8443` and ready to accept connections.

 For more extensive configuration, please see the output of `-help`.